Hello people! Today we are going to quickly show you basic tricks and commands for the terminal in GNU / Linux.

-Parameters can be combined to display the list of details including hidden files.
+Parameters can be combined to display the details list including hidden files.

-In GNU / Linux to convert a file hidden file, simply the name starts with a dot, the same applies to folders.
+In GNU / Linux to convert a file into a hidden file, just make the name start with a period, the same applies to folders.

 Getting in and out of folders

 Exit a folder

 Show full path of current folder